jwoehr/qisjob/README.md

   --token TOKEN         Use this token
   --url URL             Use this url
-  --use_job_monitor     Display job monitor instead of just waiting for job result --job_monitor_filepath JOB_MONITOR_FILEPATH
+  --use_job_monitor     Display job monitor instead of just waiting for job result --job_monitor_line JOB_MONITOR_LINE
+                        Comma-separated list of hex values for character(s) to emit at the head of each line of job monitor output, default is '0x0d'
+  --job_monitor_filepath JOB_MONITOR_FILEPATH
                         Filepath for Job Monitor output if Job Monitor requested by --use_job_monitor, default is sys.stdout -w, --warnings        Don't print warnings on missing optional modules